septum-sacrament-consult-wow/meta-abaco-distro/README.md

 repositories along with a set of helper scripts to aid building for Abaco platforms.

+Please setup your host build environmnet as per the instructions on the [Yocto Project Quickstart](https://www.yoctoproject.org/docs/1.8/yocto-project-qs/yocto-project-qs.html) page.

 ### Usage

 Ensure you have a working copy of the *Repo* tool